 Most of all, enjoy the process!

-Committing to a competition is tough, but extremely rewarding.
-It is a big choice to make, but if you’re looking to challenge yourself and take your physique and goals to the next level, I’d recommend looking into it.
+Committing to competitive bodybuilding is tough, but extremely rewarding.
+It is a big choice to make, but if you’re looking to challenge yourself, build a muscular body and take your goals to the next level, I’d recommend looking into it.
 Good luck on your adventures!